Buyer intent data, when used as part of your sales and marketing process, has the potential to significantly increase your sales volume.

 Increasing your sales team's productivity is key to increasing your sales.
 According to research from HubSpot, the average salesperson spends less than a third of their time selling, and 40% of salespeople say that prospecting is the hardest part of their job.

-So if you can use buyer intent data to take away prospecting (such as connecting on LinkedIn, getting past the gatekeeper, and sourcing emails), this will result in a happier and more productive sales team which = means more sales for your business.
+So if you can use buyer intent data to take away prospecting (such as connecting on LinkedIn, getting past the gatekeeper, and sourcing emails), this will result in a happier and more productive sales team - which means more sales for your business.

-The best buyer intent software solutions can provide company-level intent information and the contact level data of key decision-makers (all whilst complying with GDPR rules).
+The best buyer intent software solutions can provide company-level intent information and the contact-level data of key decision-makers (all whilst complying with GDPR rules).
 This means your sales team can cut to the chase and use the latest business intelligence to have more conversations with the right prospects.